Josh Halliday North of England editor

 The mother said it showed a “lack of care and humanity towards a child who was recovering from surgery” and was at “high risk” of becoming infected because of her Broviac line.

-Child J’s father said the couple made a complaint the same day about their daughter being left “covered in her own faeces” but were told by the ward manager, Eirian Powell, that they were “tired and stressed and we should consider going home”.
+Child J’s father said the couple made a complaint the same day about their daughter being left “covered in her own faeces” but were told by a nurse that they were “tired and stressed and we should consider going home”.

 He said they found this “quite annoying” and “condescending”.
 His partner added: “They didn’t really own what had happened.
 That was quite frustrating really – that it got turned – that it was us that were the challenge.”